Release Verification

 • checksum integrity for every published CLI and GUI artifact, including Linux .deb packages and macOS GUI .dmg images

-• expected payload layout for every published CLI and GUI artifact, including macOS .app bundles inside archives and .dmg images, Linux GUI desktop metadata, and Debian package filesystem roots
+• expected payload layout for every published CLI and GUI artifact, including macOS .app bundles inside archives and .dmg images, Linux GUI desktop metadata, Debian package filesystem roots, and Windows MSI administrative-extraction payloads

-• GitHub attestation for the host-native downloadable artifacts, including Linux .deb packages on Linux hosts and the GUI .dmg image on macOS hosts
+• GitHub attestation for the host-native downloadable artifacts, including Linux .deb packages on Linux hosts, the GUI .dmg image on macOS hosts, and the GUI .msi on Windows hosts

-• the host-native smoke path through scripts/smoke_test_release_artifact.sh for both binaries and, on Linux hosts, both .deb packages, and on macOS hosts, the GUI .dmg image
+• the host-native smoke path through scripts/smoke_test_release_artifact.sh for both binaries and, on Linux hosts, both .deb packages, on macOS hosts, the GUI .dmg image, and on Windows hosts, the GUI .msi

 Download a Release